 We will be adding photos from the field school to our Facebook page, and will be presenting more of our findings here when they are complete.
-The field school will be running again in 2014 and if you would like to be involved or would like more information please contact us.
-The field school is run by donations, and fees made by the participants, and if you would like to make a donation to help support the project please have a look at our donations page.
+The field school will be running again in 2015 and if you would like to be involved or would like more information please contact us.
+The field school is run by donations from supporters, and fees made by the participants, and if you would like to make a donation to help support the project please have a look at our Support Us page.

 We would like to thank the NWMCWC for allowing us to conduct our field school in the Langamull woodland; Historic Scotland for their financial support; and all of the students and volunteers for all of their hard work!
 We're looking forward to the 2015 season already!